-- A child that was age 12 (or younger) for at least part of 2020 and who is also claimed as a dependent on your return.
-If the child turns 13 during the year, the child will qualify for the part of the year that they were under age 13
+- A child that was age 12 (or younger) for at least part of 2021 and who is also claimed as a dependent on your return.
+If the child turned 13 during the year, the child will qualify for the part of the year that they were under age 13

 - Exception: See special rules for divorced or separated parents, below

-- Your spouse, if they're unable to care for themselves and lived in your home for at least 6 months during 2020
+- Your spouse, if they're unable to care for themselves and lived in your home for more than six months during 2021

-- Anybody who lived in your home for at least 6 months during 2020 and was unable to care for themselves, if they:
+- Anybody who lived in your home for more than six months during 2021 and was unable to care for themselves, if they:

 - Are claimed as a dependent on your return, or

-TurboTax will figure out if the person(s) for whom you provided care meet these requirements.
+TurboTax will figure out if the person(s) for whom you provided care meets these requirements.

 Special rules for children of parents who are divorced, separated, or living apart